 What to do if you crash

+Stuck on the roadside?
+What should you first?
 An important phrase – “If you can steer it, clear it.”
 Take off your vehicle to the roadside at a safe distance to cut down rubbernecking and possibly another wreck.
 Call the emergency services as soon as you can take out your mobile.
 And then comes the roadside assistance and towing service company.
 You should always have a reliable and efficient towing company’s phone number in your phonebook.
-If you are stranded in north Dallas areas and are looking for a tow truck company, Flag Towing provides prompt towing and roadside assistance in Plano, Frisco, McKinney, Allen, The Colony, TX and other adjacent areas.
+If you are stranded in the north Dallas areas and are looking for a tow truck company, Flag Towing provides prompt towing and roadside assistance in Plano, Frisco, McKinney, Allen, The Colony, TX, and other adjacent areas.